John Treadgold is the host of the Good Future podcast, and a communications consultant specialising in impact investing and sustainable economics.

 Instead, they’ll reserve their valuable time for those that have made the most effort.
 They want to reward hard work, and I have a suspicion they’ll take a shining to people in which they see a little of themselves.
 They didn’t get to the top by taking short-cuts, so don’t expect them to help you dodge the hard work.

 And here lies the key to networking – it only works when you both bring something to the table.

 You want your approach to be additive, not extractive.

 It’s all about the circular economy, the same as impact investing, which is my field of research.
 I may be stretching the analogy, but sustainability, recycling and renewable energy all depend on balancing-out the give-and-take.
-Like a negotiation, if the other party doesn’t win then you don’t win.
+Like a negotiation, if the other party doesn’t win, you don’t win.

 Read more: Business Networking Tips You Need to Know

-Value: it’s a deliciously ambiguous term, it doesn’t offer much direction but it offers plenty of opportunities.
-Everybody has something they’re good at, everybody has something to offer, even if it’s just an opinion.
-Besides, you’re not a rookie straight out of uni.
+Value: it’s a deliciously ambiguous term and it doesn’t offer much direction, but it offers plenty of opportunities.
+Everybody has something they’re good at and everybody has something to offer, even if it’s just an opinion.

-If you soak up people’s body language, if you read their blog posts, watch their videos, and then adapt your skills to become their solution—then I have no doubt your network will grow.
+If you soak up people’s body language, if you read their blog posts, watch their videos, and then adapt your skills to become their solution—I have no doubt your network will grow.

 But will you get more business?
 Will you land a job?
 Will you be inundated with offers?